Deutsche Bank and Google agree multi-year, strategic partnership

 “It demonstrates our determination to invest in our technology as our future is strongly linked to successful digitization.
 It is as much a revenue story as it is about costs.”

-$1 = 0.8847 euros Reporting by Hans Seidenstuecker Writing by Caroline Copley Editing by Michelle Martin
+Reporting by Hans Seidenstuecker and Tom Sims; Writing by Caroline Copley; Editing by Michelle Martin and Edward Taylor